How to Support Your Pet’s Wellbeing and Comfort

 Long-term Commitment Considerations

-Calculate the lifetime cost of pet ownership, including food, veterinary care, grooming, and potential emergencies.
+The lifetime cost of a pet includes more than food, you’ll need to account for routine veterinary care, grooming, training, and unexpected emergencies.

 Matching Energy Levels